 Shane decided to head up a new project called Outlift.
 It would focus on helping intermediate lifters become even bigger and stronger, building an even healthier and more aesthetic physique.

-Again, Marco is still the strength coach, Jared is the advisor.
+Again, Marco is still the strength coach, and Jared is an advisor.

-Outlift is still a bulking website, and it's still written from the perspective of an ectomorph.
-But this time it's not centred around helping skinny beginners bulk up.
-This is a site for skinny guys who are already in the habit of lifting weights and who want to take their physiques to the next level.
+Outlift is still a bulking website, and it's still written from the perspective of naturally skinny guys.
+But this is a site for skinny guys who are already in the habit of lifting weights.
+For guys who want to take their physiques to the next level.

-We didn't want it to be like every other bodybuilding site, just interested in getting bigger on a superficial level.
-And we didn't want it to be like every other strength training site, just interested in getting stronger, no matter the cost.
+We didn't want it to be like every other bodybuilding site, merely interested in aesthetics.
+And we didn't want it to be like every other strength training site, focused getting stronger, no matter the cost.
 Most of all, we were fed up with "powerbuilding," which combines bodybuilding and powerlifting together.
-If we aren't trying to become bodybuilders or powerlifters, why should we do both.
+If we aren't trying to become bodybuilders or powerlifters, why should we do both?

-However, stronger and healthier bodies tend to look better.
+So, Outlift is about finding the link between size, strength, health, and aesthetics.
+Stronger and healthier bodies tend to look better.
 In fact, strength seems to be almost synonymous with aesthetics.
-Moreover, a strong muscle looks big, a big muscle is going to be stronger, and being bigger and stronger seems to improve general health.
-There's such a thing as a body that's just all-around badass.
+Moreover, a strong muscle looks big, a big muscle is strong, and being bigger and stronger is incredibly good for our health.
+There's such a thing as a body that's just all-around great.

 Bony to Beastly

-Bony to Beastly is our bulking website for skinny guys.
-Skinny guys are often referred to as ectomorphs, because of our thin bone structures, or hardgainers, because of our small stomachs and fast metabolisms.
-As a result, it's common for us to have a lot of trouble gaining weight, building muscle, and becoming strong.
+Bony to Beastly is our bulking website for skinny guys, by skinny guys.
+We're often referred to as ectomorphs, because of our thin bone structures, or hardgainers, because of our small stomachs and fast metabolisms.
+Whatever the reason, it's common for us to have trouble gaining weight, building muscle, and becoming truly strong.